Counties: El Paso, Teller

 Colorado State Senator, District 12

 Dave Ogrean served as the Executive Director of USA Hockey from 1993 to 1999, and again from 2005 until he retired in 2017.
 Dave twice served on the senior staff of the U.S. Olympic Committee, as Director of Broadcasting and Chief Marketing Officer.
 From 1980 to 1988, he worked at ESPN in corporate communications and program acquisition.
 He had two chapters of his career in the sport of football: at the College Football Association as Assistant Executive Director for Television, and as the founding Executive Director of USA Football.
 Locally, he was Chairman of the Colorado Springs Sports Corporation in the mid-90s and its President and Chief Executive Officer from 2000 through 2002.
 As a volunteer, Dave served on the Board of Directors of the U.S. Olympic Committee from 2011-2018, and is currently a member of its International Relations Working Group.
 He is on the U.S. Olympic & Paralympic Museum Board of Directors, and until recently served on the board of the Broadmoor World Arena.

 Former Chairman, U.S. Olympic Museum

-Norm Steen serves as a County Commissioner for Teller County CO, first elected in 2012.
+Norm Steen formerly served as a County Commissioner for Teller County CO, first elected in 2012.
 Prior to that, he was president of a transportation services company serving a 5-State region, moving business headquarters from Kansas to Woodland Park CO in 1998.
 Among his significant work as a County Commissioner, he was the former Chair of the Pikes Peak Area Council of Governments, former state Co-Chair of the Works Allocation Committee with oversight of distribution of Temporary Assistance to Needy Families (TANF) funds; chair of the transportation and telecommunications legislative steering committee at Colorado Counties Inc.; and Pikes Peak area representative to CDOT Statewide Transportation Advisory Committee.
 He also serves on national advisory committees for transportation and veterans affairs.
 After serving 32 years with the United States Army on active duty and with the Army National Guard, Norm retired in 2010 at the rank of brigadier general.